Thyroid Medications for hypothyroidism (NDT, T3, etc)

 MORE DESICCATED THYROID PRODUCTS

 AUSTRALIA’s compounded thyroid: Desiccated thyroid in Australia is mostly done through compounding pharmacies and is usually called “thyroid extract”.
 A patient asked Australian Custom Pharmaceuticals, Australia’s largest compounding-only pharmacy, about their ingredients.
 It was stated that the only ingredients put in the capsules are the active ingredient (thyroid extract) and microcrystalline cellulose as the filler.
 But note: not everyone does well with cellulose fillers, so just in case, might be a good idea to ask for a different filler.
 Examples: rice base, turmeric, ginger, even vitamin C powder.
 Make sure you can tolerate what you ask for.

 At ACP, 60mg (equivalent to 1 grain) contains 33.4mcg T4 and 8.37mcg of T3.
 However , together T4 and T3 may potentiate each other giving a therapeutic effect equivalent of 25mcg of T3 and 100mcg of T4 per 60mg.
 The thyroid extract in porcine derived, and it is bought from an overseas supplier.
 Australian Custom Pharmaceuticals Ph.
 1300 853 620 Fax.
 02 8536 4155 (Thanks to Juanita for providing this information)

 CANADA’S “THYROID” aka ERFA, formerly by Pfizer and is now by Erfa.
 Note: beginning around May 2014 and continuing to today, many patients have reported Erfa was now causing a return of hypothyroid symptoms.
-Erfa denies a change, but there are too many negative reports from some patients now to think there hasn’t been a change, somehow.
+Erfa denies a change.
 Click here.